karmaniverous/stan-cli/.stan/system/stan.todo.md

 - Docs — Migration note and typedoc wiring
   - Added docs-src/migration.md describing the namespaced layout and how to migrate via `stan init` (with .bak and `--dry-run`).
   - Registered the page in typedoc.json and linked it from README.

+- Docs — CLI plan/prompt and init flags
+  - Clarified that the run plan header includes a `prompt:` line in CLI docs.
+  - Added init migration notes (.bak, `--dry-run`) to Getting Started.